 The goals of treatment of spinal cord compression are recovery and maintenance of normal neurologic function, local tumor control, stabilization of the spine, and pain control.
 Choice of treatment depends on clinical presentation, availability of histologic diagnosis, rapidity of the clinical course, type of malignancy, site of spinal involvement, stability of the spine, and previous treatment.

 In general, radiation therapy has been the treatment of choice for these patients.
-This is based upon the belief that radiotherapy is as effective as surgery in terms of pain relief and maintaining neurologic function.
+This is based on the belief that radiotherapy is as effective as surgery in terms of pain relief and maintaining neurologic function.
 In other words, the potential complications and convalescence associated with surgery can be avoided in this group of patients with a limited life expectancy.

-This approach has been further investigated in a randomized clinical trial reported by Patchell et al. A total of 101 patients with spinal cord compression caused by metastatic cancer were randomized to undergo either surgery followed by adjuvant radiation therapy (n = 50) or radiation therapy alone (n = 51).
+However, this approach has been further investigated in a randomized clinical trial reported by Patchell et al. A total of 101 patients with spinal cord compression caused by metastatic cancer were randomized to undergo either surgery followed by adjuvant radiation therapy (n = 50) or radiation therapy alone (n = 51).
 Radiotherapy for both groups consisted of 10 fractions of 300 cGy each.
 The primary endpoint was the ability to walk.

-The ability to regain ambulatory function after surgery had been recognized prior to this study.
+The ability to regain ambulatory function after surgery had been recognized before this study.
 This finding represented the rationale for strong consideration of surgery in this group of patients.
 The authors advocated the wider use of surgery in most patients with spinal cord compression.
 Still, there are reasons to consider radiotherapy alone as appropriate initial treatment.
-They include the disappointing results in the radiotherapy-alone arm in this study compared with the experiences of previous studies and the possible reluctance to consider spinal surgery by patients and/or physicians (based upon limited life expectancy).
+They include the disappointing results in the radiotherapy-alone arm in this study compared with the experiences of previous studies and the possible reluctance to consider spinal surgery by patients and/or physicians (based on limited life expectancy).
 These issues should, of course, be thoroughly reviewed during the process of informed consent.

 Dexamethasone should be administered if the patient’s history and neurologic examination suggest spinal cord compression.
-There is controversy as to whether an initial high dose of intravenous (IV) dexamethasone (100 mg) followed by 10 mg of dexamethasone every 6 hours is necessary.
-Some studies have suggested lower doses are just as effective.
+There is controversy as to whether an initial high dose of intravenous dexamethasone (100 mg) followed by 10 mg of dexamethasone every 6 hours is necessary.
+Some studies have suggested that lower doses are just as effective.

 Radiation therapy alone is still usually the standard initial treatment for most patients with spinal cord compression due to a radiosensitive malignancy.
 Treatment outcome is contingent upon both the relative radiosensitivity of the malignancy and the neurologic status of the patient at the time radiotherapy is initiated.

-Radiation portal In general, the treatment volume should include the area of epidural compression (as determined by MRI or myelography) plus two vertebral bodies above and below.
+Radiation portal.
+In general, the treatment volume should include the area of epidural compression (as determined by MRI or myelography) plus two vertebral bodies above and below.
 Consideration should be given to including adjacent areas of abnormalities if feasible.
 Careful matching techniques should be employed in patients treated to adjacent vertebral levels, a situation that is not uncommon.

-The University Hospital Hamburg has reported their results on five fractionation schemes of radiation therapy for spinal cord compression.
+Investigators from the University Hospital Hamburg reported their results on five fractionation schemes of radiation therapy for spinal cord compression.
 In this retrospective review, 1,304 patients were treated from January 1992 through December 2003.
-Radiation schedules included 1 x 8 Gy (n = 261), 5 x 4 Gy (n = 279), 10 x 3 Gy (n = 274), 15 x 2.5 Gy (n = 233), and 20 x 2 Gy (n = 257).
-Improvement in motor function was noted in 26% (1 x 8 Gy), 28% (5 x 4 Gy), 27% (10 x 3 Gy), 31% (15 x 2.5 Gy), and 28% (20 x 2 Gy).
-Motor function improvement and post-treatment ambulatory rates were not significantly different throughout all groups.
+Radiation schedules included 1 × 8 Gy (n = 261), 5 × 4 Gy (n = 279), 10 × 3 Gy (n = 274), 15 × 2.5 Gy (n = 233), and 20 × 2 Gy (n = 257).
+Improvement in motor function was noted in 26% (1 × 8 Gy), 28% (5 × 4 Gy), 27% (10 × 3 Gy), 31% (15 × 2.5 Gy), and 28% (20 × 2 Gy).
+Motor function improvement and posttreatment ambulatory rates were not significantly different throughout all groups.

 In another study, the University Hospital Hamburg reported its prospective evaluation of 10 versus 20 fractions of radiation therapy for metastatic spinal cord compression.
 A total of 214 patients were irradiated with 30 Gy in 10 fractions (n = 110) or 40 Gy in 20 fractions (n = 104).
 Motor function improved in 43% of patients treated with 30 Gy and in 41% of patients treated with 40 Gy (P = .799).
-There was no significant difference in post-treatment ambulatory rates (60% and 64%, respectively; P = .708).
-As expected, being ambulatory prior to the initiation of treatment was associated with better functional outcome after irradiation (P = .035).
+There was no significant difference in posttreatment ambulatory rates (60% and 64%, respectively; P = .708).
+As expected, being ambulatory before the initiation of treatment was associated with better functional outcome after irradiation (P = .035).
 Acute toxicity was mild, and no late toxicity was observed during the 12-month follow-up.

-Vertebral body resection for a tumor anterior to the cord and posterior laminectomy for a tumor posterior to the cord may be appropriate treatment options for relieving spinal cord compression in patients who require spinal stability, have undergone previous radiotherapy in the area of the compression, require a tissue diagnosis of malignancy, or experience progression of the cord compression despite optimal treatment with steroids and irradiation.
+Vertebral body resection for a tumor anterior to the cord and posterior laminectomy for a tumor posterior to the cord may be appropriate treatment options for relieving spinal cord compression in patients who require spinal stability, have undergone previous radiotherapy in the area of the compression, require a tissue diagnosis of malignancy, or experience progression of the cord compression despite optimal treatment with corticosteroids and irradiation.